-Category 3 - Overnight Out of School Activity --- --
+Category 3 - Overnight Out of School Activity

-Grade Level Ratio Kindergarten & Grades 1-3 Overnight Trips Not Permitted Grades 4 - 8 1 adult supervisor required for every 10 students.
-A minimum of 2 supervisors is required at all times.
-Grades 9 - 12 1 adult supervisor required for every 15 students.
-A minimum of 2 supervisors is required at all times.
+Grade Level Ratio Kindergarten & Grades 1-3 Overnight Trips Not Permitted Grades 4 - 8 1 staff supervisor required for every 10 students.
+A minimum of 2 staff supervisors is required at all times.

+Grades 9 - 12 1 staff supervisor required for every 15 students.
+A minimum of 2 staff supervisors is required at all times.